-Light French chocolate mousse with passion fruit, topped with a caramel nougatine for an easy make-ahead dinner party dessert.
-The extra nougatine can keep for more chocolate desserts.
+French chocolate mousse with passion fruit, topped with a caramel nougatine for an easy make-ahead dinner party dessert.
+Made extra light with egg whites, no egg yolks and without cream.
+The extra nougatine can keep for more chocolate, caramel or vanilla desserts.

 It happened last night.
 Excitement set in as this French Chocolate Passion Mousse was a simple experiment that worked.

-It’s based on a classic French dark chocolate mousse without cream.
+It’s based on this classic French dark chocolate mousse without cream.
 However – I didn’t have enough egg whites and so experimented by adding – PASSION FRUIT juice.
-Then I experimented further and omitted egg yolks: it just uses whites and passion fruit juice.
+Then I experimented further and omitted egg yolks: so it just uses egg whites and passion fruit juice.
 So, it’s extra light, fluffy and airy.

 It lightened it up even further, the taste was sensational and so I was rather excited about it.
 Those of you that heard me on Instagram stories will agree that I sounded really excited.